Below are four of the most popular decaf processing methods. Swiss Water method, MC method, C02 method and the Sugarcane

 The CO2 method was developed by Kurt Zosel of the Max Planck Institute only recently.
 Liquid CO2 (carbon dioxide) is used instead of chemical solvents.
 Water-soaked coffee beans are placed in a container known as an extraction vessel, the vessel is sealed and liquid CO2 is forced into the container at pressures of 1000 pounds per square inch.

 At this pressure, the CO2 extracts the caffeine by dissolving it.
 The caffeine-rich CO2 is then transferred to another chamber, where the pressure is released, allowing the CO2 to become a gas again.
 This is then separated from the caffeine using charcoal filters, clean and ready to be reused.

 The CO2 method is ordinarily used to decaffeinate large quantities of commercial-grade coffee.

 Green coffee is steamed for 30 minutes which opens the pores of the coffee, ready for caffeine extraction.
-Coffee is put into a solution of Ethyl Acetate (EA) which is a solvent derived from the fermentation of sugarcane – hence why the coffee from this process has a sweet taste.
+Coffee is put into a solution of Ethyl Acetate (EA) which is a solvent sometimes derived from the fermentation of sugarcane – and known for its sweet taste.
 Once the coffee is saturated, the tank is drained and a fresh solution is introduced, this is done for another eight hours.
 Then the coffee is given a final steam which removes most of the EA.

 We sell Swiss Water Decaf because we believe it is the best, 100% chemical free, which means the taste of the coffee is not impaired by any outside flavours.

 We are also launching our own range of DRWakefield Swiss Water Decaf coffees – a Sourced Collection.
 Which you won’t be able to find anywhere else.
 Keep a look out for them as we gradually introduce them into the market.